Frojd/wagtail-redirect-importer/README.md

 ## Credits

-- [django-import-export](https://github.com/django-import-export/django-import-export) - Pieces of the admin code are havily inspired by this library, it also includes the modules for formats and temporary storage.
+- [django-import-export](https://github.com/django-import-export/django-import-export) - Pieces of the admin code are heavily inspired by this library, it also includes the modules for formats and temporary storage.
 - [tablib](https://github.com/jazzband/tablib) - Enables us to load data from several data formats.

 ## License